SUPPORT GROUPS & PROGRAMS

 SAFE RETURN PROGRAM: Safe Return is a nationwide identification, support and registration system operated by the Alzheimer’s Association.
 Locally, the Alzheimer’s Association is working in partnership with the Alzheimer’s Services of Cape Cod & the Islands.
 Safe Return provides assistance 24 hours a day, seven days a week if a person becomes lost.
 If a registrant is missing, Safe Return will fax the person’s information and photo to a local law enforcement agency.
 Because this program is nationwide, the information can be sent to any policy agency or hospital.
 For more information about this program, please call the Police Station’s non-emergency line at 508-896-7011.

 S.H.I.N.E.
-(Serving Health Insurance Needs of the Elderly): Every Tuesday from 1pm to 3:15pm with Debra Johnson and every Wednesday from 9am to 11:15am with Brenda Locke & Mary Rancourt.
+(Serving Health Insurance Needs of the Elderly): Every Tuesday from 1pm to 3:15pm.
 Highly trained volunteer counselors help seniors and Medicare beneficiaries understand their rights and benefits under Medicare and all other health insurance coverage.
 Private appointments are free of charge.
 Please call us at 508-896-2737 to make your appointment.

 SIGHT LOSS GROUP: Meets from September through June on the 2nd Wednesday of the month from 11:00am to 1:00pm at the Brewster Ladies Library.
 Please call the Sight Loss Group at 508-394-3904 for more information.

 W.O.W.
-(Wonderful Older Women – formerly known as Women’s Forum): Tuesdays at 10:00am and now meeting at Wells Court at 141 Brewster Road.
+(Wonderful Older Women – formerly known as Women’s Forum): Tuesdays at 10:00am and now meeting at the Brewster COA.
 This is a wonderful group of women that review current events, talk about movies and books, give each other support and enjoy conversation.
 Consider stopping by!